gpineda-dev-backup/2su_2020/WriteUp.md

 > Moreover JTAG can be used for debugging directly while executing on embedded system, but pay attention to deactivate dev functions for the production stage.

-- Lister les catégories de bug possibles et comment les exploiter et les défendre
+- List possible bug categories and how to exploit and defend them
 > Buffers overflow ;

-- Quelles idées pour améliorer la sécurité en embarqué?
-(IA, Anti-debug, Obfuscation, Crypto ...)
-Choisissez une idée, chercher si elle existe et développer en quelques phrases quel avantage elle apporte et ses limites
+- What ideas to improve on-board security?
+(AI, Anti-debug, Obfuscation, Crypto ...)
+Choose an idea, search if it exists and develop in a few sentences what advantage it brings and its limits exploit and defend them
+> Devops, industrial processing, remote debugging... https://github.com/aws/aws-fpga ;
 >